 Her paper "Soldiers Do It in the Field" can be downloaded as pdf.

 This story was also covered by the Livejournal Anthropology Community: "It seems like embedded anthropology to me":

 My point is that embedded anthropology would imply certain ethical and methodological problems in ethnography.
 These aren't just a bunch of guys being studied, they're a bunch of guys committing violent acts for highly-contested political goals.

 In a world where journalists and spies are considered one and the same (thanks to even the military's intel coming in directly from CNN in some cases), and with anthropology's shadowy history of being used as cover for spying, how are anthropologists regarded in situations like these in general?

 UPDATE 2: Similar problems of embeddedness might have occured in the film "Metal: A Headbanger's Journey" by anthropologist Sam Dunn.
 He has been metal-fan and headbanger for years.
-Of course, his background has influenced the way he presented his findings, according to a review in The Japan Times:
+Of course, his background has influenced the way he presented his findings, according to a review in The Japan Times (Link no longer working):

 The film only partly succeeds in its mission, mostly due to Dunn's dual roles here: an anthropologist, by nature, needs to have a critical distance from the society he puts under the microscope.
 Dunn, however, displays a missionary's zeal in preaching the glory of metal, and explaining away its bad image.
 Dunn (...) appears in the film narrating, interviewing his idols, and headbanging with devil-horn fingers.